hlweber/NEAT-FlappyBird/README.md

 The whole project was written in python (pygame and neat).

-There are two main python files, main_flappy.py - where you can control the bird | main_neat.py - where you can see the evolution of the model generations
+There are two main python files, main_flappy.py - where you can control the bird by pressing space | main_neat.py - where you can see the evolution of the model generations

 ---